 To fabricate SPCEs for this work, the mask was designed using Illustrator CC 2019.
-The mask was printed on a sticky paper and cut according to the designed shape with the cutting machine.
-The mask was then placed on a 10 mm $\times$ 30 mm piece of polyester schematically shown in Figure 2.
+The mask was printed on a sticky paper and cut through the designed shape with the cutting machine.
+The mask was then placed on a 10 mm \times 30 mm piece of polyester schematically shown in Figure 2.
 Electrodes were manually pasted by the following steps.
 Firstly, the Ag/AgCl ink was applied on the reference electrode track by using a small brush and then dried for 15 min.
 The carbon ink was then applied in the counter and working electrodes as well as all conductive tracks before drying in an oven at 60 °C for 30 min.
-After the curing step, the mask was removed, and a protective layer was applied by using sticky tape to insulate the conductive tracks from the three electrodes.
+After the curing step, the mask was removed, a protective layer was applied by using sticky tape to insulate the conductive tracks from the three electrodes.
 Finally, the electrodes were rinsed with DI water and then dried at room temperature.
-The fabricated SPCEs were kept in desiccator until being used.
+The fabricated SPCEs were kept in desiccator until their use and characterization.
 The surfaces of commercial and homemade electrodes were compared by Scanning Electron Microscopy (SEM; Quanta 400 FEI).
-The surface topographies were also recorded using Atomic Force Microscopy (AFM; Nanosurf
+The surface topographies were also record using Atomic Force Microscopy (AFM; Nanosurf AG., FlexAFM).
+In addition to the imaging, the root-mean-square roughness (Sq) of both electrodes were determined by examining a 100 μm × 100 μm area of electrodes by AFM.